We're an affiliate

 The following are some of the vegetables that can be used to supplement your dog’s probiotics:

 Sauerkraut is made by fermenting shredded cabbage using lactic acid bacteria.
-This is old traditional food that was very popular in the eastern European countries.
+This is an old traditional food that was very popular in Eastern European countries.

 This homemade probiotic is very easy to make and it contains many living Lactobacillus bacteria.
 Giving your dog this food will also increase their vitamins, minerals, and antioxidants.